lfit/releng-docs/docs/gerrit.rst

    .. note::

-      Required when uploading patches to Gerrit servers <= 2.13.
-In Gerrit 2.14 and newer use your Linux Foundation ID password.
+      Required when uploading patches to Gerrit servers via HTTPS.

    Navigate to `<https://gerrit.linuxfoundation.org/infra/#/settings/http-password>`_
    and click **Generate Password**.
 Write this to the file **.netrc** in your